Vietnam.vn - Nền tảng quảng bá Việt Nam

 To reach this conclusion, the researchers focused on data from 1970, projecting data to 2050 in 90% of the world's major hop-growing regions, mainly in Germany, the Czech Republic and Slovenia.

 They found that climate change is causing hops to mature about 20 days earlier than the average ripening time before 1994.
 Hop production is down nearly 2 tons per year.
 The alpha acid content of hops has decreased by about 0.6% when comparing data before and after 1994.
-This shows that climate change is having a definite impact on hop quality and yield.
+This shows that climate change has a definite impact on hop quality and yield.

 “The behaviour and habits of beer drinkers will definitely be affected by climate change,” Miroslav Trnka, an expert at the Institute for Global Change Research at the Czech Academy of Sciences, told The Guardian.
-In addition, the study also said that a significant decrease in hop production and quality by 2050 would pose a threat to the global beer industry.
+In addition, the study also suggested that a significant decrease in hop production and quality by 2050 would pose a threat to the global beer industry.

 Climate-induced decline in hop quality and quantity requires immediate adaptation measures.
 (Image source: Google)